 Acrylic boxes can be found in specialty stores for home and construction.
 Despite having a high investment, they are resilient and can last for years.
 It's a more elegant way to have room for each pair, as well as making models look and easy to find.

 Picture 42 - This model of shoe organizer works independently but is stacked one on top of the other to optimize space.

 Some stackable boxes work as a latch on your cover, so we press one over the other to form a safer and non-falling pile.

 Picture 43 - If you are passionate about colored shoes, they can get a decorative corner on your wall.

-Image 44 - Usually the space under the stairs is little used, so here is an idea to keep your shoes organized and always at hand.
+Image 44 - Generally the space below the stairs is little used, so here is an idea to keep your shoes organized and always at hand.